zuozhenggh/learning-library/security-library/oiri/data-import/data-import.md

 ## **STEP 5:** Validate the data import task

-1. Access the OIRI console from the browser window
+1. Access the OIRI console from the browser window.

 2. Click the Application Navigation menu icon on the top left of the page, and click *Data Import* to open the Manage Data Import page with a list of all the data import tasks

 3. Verify that the data import from OIG has been completed successfully.
 Click *View Results* against the Import data from Oracle Identity Governance task.
 Alternatively, you can click the data import task name.
-The *View Results* window is displayed with the result for data import from Oracle Identity Governance database
+The *View Results* window is displayed with the result for data import from Oracle Identity Governance database.

     ![](images/11-data-import.png)

-4. Expand each entity to review the details of the data import of that entity
+4. Expand each entity to review the details of the data import of that entity.

     ![](images/12-data-import.png)

-5. Click Cancel to close the View Results window
+5. Click Cancel to close the View Results window.